larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

    playback and capture volume.
 The default value is :const:`PCM_PLAYBACK` if the mixer has playback channels, otherwise it is :const:`PCM_CAPTURE`.

+   The optional *units* argument can be one of :const:`VOLUME_UNITS_PERCENTAGE`, :const:`VOLUME_UNITS_RAW`, or :const:`VOLUME_UNITS_DB`.

+.. method:: Mixer.getmute()

+   Return a list indicating the current mute setting for each channel.
+   0 means not muted, 1 means muted.

+   This method will fail if the mixer has no playback switch capabilities.

 .. method:: Mixer.setmute(mute, [channel])

    Sets the mute flag to a new value.
 The *mute* argument is either 0 for not